 - CMS will continue to use different normalization factors for standalone PDP and the Part D in an MAPD plan

-As with the Part C risk adjustment model, CMS is also excluding audio-only encounters and unlinked chart reviews to prevent upcoding.
-However, unlike the Part C risk adjustment model, CMS did finalize the update to the timeframe of the underlying data in the Part D risk adjustment model (CMS-RxHCC).
-The underlying Original Medicare data would use diagnoses from 2023 FFS claims and MA encounter data records and gross drug costs from 2024 Prescription Drug Events, or PDEs (from 2022 diagnoses and 2023 costs).
+Unlike the Part C risk adjustment model, CMS did finalize the update to the timeframe of the underlying data in the Part D risk adjustment model (CMS-RxHCC).
+The underlying Original Medicare data will use diagnoses from 2023 FFS claims and MA encounter data records and gross drug costs from 2024 Prescription Drug Events, or PDEs (from 2022 diagnoses and 2023 costs).
 CMS will also update the denominator year to 2024 (from 2023).
 With these changes, the Part D risk adjustment model will be different from the Part C risk adjustment model.

 For an overview of policy and technical changes to Group Medicare Advantage and Part D in 2027, watch a recording of our webinar “Understanding Medicare’s 2027 Final Notice & Final Rule.”
 In addition to the 2027 Rate Announcement, we cover Star Ratings, Medicare GLP-1 Bridge and BALANCE Model programs, Retiree Drug Subsidy, and more.